Walk the Yellow River Scenic Belt

 If you’re coming to Lanzhou as a stopover, it’s easy to think, “Do I really need to do anything here?”
 I get it.
 Lanzhou is not built around one big, famous attraction.

-But the Yellow River Scenic Belt is exactly the kind of low-effort, high-reward walk that works when you’re tired from trains, you don’t want a museum day, and you still want to feel like you actually saw the city.
+But the Yellow River Scenic Belt is exactly the kind of easy, satisfying walk that works when you’re tired from trains, you don’t want a museum day, and you still want to feel like you actually saw the city.

 What the Yellow River Scenic Belt actually is